oracle/weblogic-kubernetes-operator/integration-tests/README.md

    ```
 - In weblogic-kubernetes-operator run the following commands
   ```
-    To build the Weblogic Kubernetes Operator image locally for the first time mvn clean install
+    # Build the Weblogic Kubernetes Operator image locally for the first time
+    mvn clean install
-    To run tests in sequential
+    # Run tests in sequential
     mvn -pl -integration-tests -P integration-tests verify
-    To run tests in parallel
+    # Run tests in parallel
     mvn -DPARALLEL=true -DNUMBER_OF_THREADS=2 -pl -integration-tests -P integration-tests verify
    ```
 ## How to run a single test class